openfans-community-offical/Debian-Pi-Aarch64/README.md

 System default account: **pi**, default password: **raspberry**

-The default account pi account supports ssh login, for root account password please login first and the use the command **"sudo passwd root"** to set,
+The default account pi account supports ssh login, for root account password please login first and then use the command **"sudo passwd root"** to set,

 Or use the command **"sudo -i"** to switch to the root user mode.